 How to write SEO titles that boost your Google rank, traffic + sales

-Meta titles are the Jan Brady of the SEO copywriting family.
+Web page titles (or meta titles) are the Jan Brady of the SEO copywriting family.

-No matter how hard they try, they never receive the praise lavished on their copy siblings – especially the vivacious headline or adorable bullet point.
+No matter how hard they try, they rarely enjoy the praise and attention lavished upon their copy siblings – especially the vivacious headline.

-However, it’s important to spend quality time with your web copy family’s most neglected child.
+However, it’s important to spend quality time with the most neglected child in your web copy clan.

-Otherwise, even your most captivating web pages and blog posts could being going to waste.
+Otherwise, even your most captivating sales pages and blog posts could being going to waste.

 But isn’t the title the same as the headline?